 Through the community outreach process, several design priorities were established in coordination with the Proposed Project's goals and publicly-identified design drivers.
 Based on the design priorities and design drivers, such as improving pedestrian and bicyclist mobility and safety, and improving transit speed, reliability, and capacity, 17 potential Project corridor design concepts were identified for consideration.
 The 17 design concepts were evaluated by the interagency team at that time (Public Works, SFMTA, Planning Department, San Francisco County Transportation Authority, and San Francisco Public Utilities Commission [SFPUC]) based on their consistency with the Proposed Project goals and compatibility with community-identified design priorities.
-Of the 17 design concepts evaluated, three were selected to move forward in the design process.
-The remaining 14 design concepts substantially conflicted with the Proposed Project goals and design priorities and were removed from further consideration.
+Of the 17 design concepts substantially conflicted with the Proposed Project goals and design priorities and were removed from further consideration.